Willoughby (Langley) — A Buyer’s Guide

 - · Bill 44 / SSMUH guide — the provincial framework behind multi-unit redevelopment

-- · BC Property Transfer Tax and PTT calculator — the line item every Willoughby new-construction buyer underestimates
+- · BC Property Transfer Tax and PTT calculator — closing-day cash separate from a mortgage pre-approval

 - · BC Home Flipping Tax — the 730-day overlay every presale-assignment investor needs to model